 A doctor who specialises in pregnancy and childbirth.
 You may see an obstetrician or another qualified doctor who is trained in obstetrics.
 Obstetricians are likely to be heavily involved if there is a problem with your pregnancy or birth but, if everything is fine, the chances are you may not need to see one.

 General practitioners are qualified doctors.
 Your GP will continue to provide all your general healthcare needs during your pregnancy (e.g. asthma, flu, urinary tract problems).

 If you call at night or the weekend, your call will be redirected to NHS 24 on 111.

-A health visitor is a nurse who has had extra training in child development and health promotion and who works in the community, either with a specific GP practice (or practices) or within a specific area.
-Health visitors give support and advice to parents and their children until the age of five and have a role in protecting the health of the whole community.
-They have experience and knowledge about what’s going on in your area.
+A health visitor is a nurse or midwife who has had extra training in child development and health promotion and who works in the community, either with a specific GP practice (or practices) or within a specific area.
+Health visitors give support and advice to parents and their children until the age of 5 and have a role in protecting the health of the whole community.
+They have experience and knowledge about what’s going on in your area, including support groups.

 A doctor who specialises in babies and children.
 A neonatologist is a paediatrician who specialises in newborn babies.
 If there are any worries about your baby’s health, a paediatrician may be present at the birth.
 A paediatrician may also check your baby over before you go home from hospital, although this is increasingly being done by midwives who have completed training in this specialised area of care.

 The role of the obstetric physiotherapist is to help you cope with the changes in your body’s shape and functions during pregnancy and after the birth.